cristiano-s-r-filho/rust-c-asm/CONTRIBUITING.md

 ```bash
 cargo test
 ```

 Add tests for new functionality to maintain test coverage.

 ## Documentation

-* Update documentation when adding new features
+- Update documentation when adding new features

-* Ensure code comments are clear and helpful
+- Ensure code comments are clear and helpful

-* Keep the README.md up to date with new functionality
+- Keep the README.md up to date with new functionality.

+- Keep the DOCUMENTATION.md up to date with new functionality.